Running Startup Jobs

 });

-The RunAtStartup method ensures that the job is executed as soon as the application starts.
+The RunAtStartup in combination with UseNCronJobAsync method ensures that the job is executed as soon as the application starts.
 This method is useful for scenarios where certain tasks need to be performed immediately upon application launch.

 Example Use Case